 Manual Physical Therapy: Intramuscular Manual Therapy

-A newer treatment technique in the field of is Intramuscular Manual Therapy.
+A newer treatment technique in the field of Physical Therapy is Intramuscular Manual Therapy.
 On first impressions it may look similiar to accupuncture, but the theory behind it is completely different.
 We recently interviewed an expert on the subject and asked him a few questions.

 Here are some of his answers: